-This exfoliating bar has an earthy scent and is free from SLS and SLES, which are harsh chemicals which can irritate the skin.
-It also features an exfoliant.
+This exfoliating bar has a bay rum scent.
+It also features an exfoliant, shea butter and kaolin clay.
 The bar is available in a variety of other earthy fragrances like cedar citrus and pine tar.

-Cons: Some found that the bar didn’t last long enough.
+Cons: Some may find that the bar doesn’t last long enough.

 3. The Yellow Bird Dead Sea Mud Bar

-Pros: Reviewers found that it helped with acne.
+Pros: It may help with acne.
 The bar contains no parabens, sulfates, or synthetic dyes or fragrances.

-Cons: Some felt that it dried their skin out.
+Cons: Some may feel that that it dries their skin out.